zenml-io/zenml/docs/book/user-guide/starter-guide/fetching-pipelines.md

 # Fetch runs after execution

-Once a pipeline run has been completed, we can access the corresponding information in code, which enables several use cases:
+Once a pipeline run has been completed, we can access the corresponding information in code, which enables the following:

 * Loading artifacts like models or datasets saved by previous runs
 * Accessing metadata or configurations of previous runs